Ishaan-Datta/AWS-Deployment/cloud-deployment/cloud-deployment.md

 map of configuration settings and what they change based on boolean logic

 In order to use gossip-based DNS, configure the cluster domain name to end with .k8s.local

+strongly recommended to use s3, otherwise will be stored in local directory ensure you have access to the corresponding private key and file system access is permitted

+terraform init
+terraform init -backend-config="bucket=my-terraform-state-bucket" \
+               -backend-config="key=prod/terraform.tfstate" \
+               -backend-config="region=us-east-2"
+terraform apply -auto-approve
+Before running terraform destroy, you should manually delete the kOps cluster by running: kops delete cluster --name your-cluster-name --state s3://your-kops-state-store --yes after waiting a couple of minutes, last line output should be: deleted cluster: (cluster name) terraform destroy
+	- yes